Wealden District Council

 We will identify vulnerable residents by the resident, family member or friend informing us of a support need.
 Our staff also receive training so that they can identify residents who might be vulnerable and in need of extra support.

-Safeguarding concerns will be identified and referred to East Sussex County Council.
+Any safeguarding concerns[1] will be identified by the housing service and referred to East Sussex County Council for investigation.

 New Tenants